dnp3/opendnp3-guide/docs/troubleshooting/troubleshooting.md

-### Common Problems

-This section serves as a bit of a FAQ for common issues and their resolutions.
+This section serves as a FAQ for common issues and their resolutions.

 **Unable to find "asio.hpp"**